 • Hypersensitivity reactions: Hypersensitivity reactions including angioedema and anaphylactic reactions have been observed in patients treated with methylphenidate.

-• Peripheral vasculopathy: Stimulants are associated with peripheral vasculopathy, including Raynaud’s phenomenon; signs/symptoms are usually mild and intermittent, and generally improve with dose reduction or discontinuation.
+• Peripheral vasculopathy: Stimulants are associated with peripheral vasculopathy, including Raynaud phenomenon; signs/symptoms are usually mild and intermittent, and generally improve with dose reduction or discontinuation.
+Peripheral vasculopathy effects have been observed at different times, at therapeutic doses, and in all age groups.
 Digital ulceration and/or soft tissue breakdown have been observed rarely; monitor for digital changes during therapy and seek further evaluation (eg, rheumatology) if necessary.

-• Priapism: Prolonged and painful erections (priapism), sometimes requiring surgical intervention, have been reported (rarely) with methylphenidate and atomoxetine use in pediatric and adult patients.
+• Priapism: Prolonged (>4 hours), painful, and nonpainful erections, sometimes requiring surgical intervention, have been reported with use of other stimulants (methylphenidate, atomoxetine) in pediatric and adult patients according to the manufacturers' labeling and a 2013 FDA warning; there are at least 22 published cases (Baytunca 2016; Bozkurt 2017; Chauhan 2016; Eiland 2014; Esnafoglu 2017; Mann 2017; Unver 2017).
 Priapism has been reported to develop after some time on the drug, often subsequent to an increase in dose but also during a period of drug withdrawal (drug holidays or discontinuation).
-Patients with certain hematological dyscrasias (eg, sickle cell disease), malignancies, perineal trauma, or concomitant use of alcohol, illicit drugs, or other medications associated with priapism may be at increased risk.
+Patients with certain hematological dyscrasias (eg, sickle cell disease), malignancies, perineal trauma, or concomitant use of alcohol, illicit drugs, or other medications associated with priapism may be at increased risk (Eiland 2014).
 Patients who develop abnormally sustained or frequent and painful erections should discontinue therapy and seek immediate medical attention.
 An emergent urological consultation should be obtained in severe cases.
-Priapism has been associated with different dosage forms and products; it is not known if rechallenge with a different formulation will risk recurrence.
-Avoidance of stimulants and atomoxetine may be preferred in patients with severe cases that were slow to resolve and/or required detumescence (Eiland 2014).
+In patients with severe cases of priapism that were slow to resolve and/or required detumescence by aspiration, avoidance of stimulants and atomoxetine may be preferred (Eiland 2014).

 • Visual disturbance: Difficulty in accommodation and blurred vision has been reported with the use of stimulants.

-• Hypertension: CNS stimulants may increase heart rate (mean increase: 3 to 6 bpm) and blood pressure (mean increase: 2 to 4 mm Hg).
-Use with caution in patients with hypertension and other cardiovascular conditions (eg, heart failure, recent myocardial infarction, ventricular arrhythmia) that might be exacerbated by increases in blood pressure or heart rate.
+• Cardiovascular disorders: CNS stimulants may increase heart rate (mean increase 3 to 6 bpm) and blood pressure (mean increase 2 to 4 mg Hg).
+Use with caution in patients with hypertension, heart failure, recent MI, ventricular arrhythmia, and other cardiovascular conditions that might be exacerbated by increases in blood pressure or heart rate.